raghav2130/raghav2130/README.md

 - 🧠 I'm currently learning CPP and Pyhton.

-- 👯‍♀️ I'm looking to collaborate on Flutter Applications.
+- 👯‍♀️ I'm looking to collaborate on Automation.

-- 💬 Ask me about AI and Tech.
 <!-- [LinkedIn](https://www.linkedin.com/in/raghav2130/)
 or [EMAIL](crown.rg7244@gmail.com) ;
  -->